An hourglass laying on it's side on a pink surface

 By Kathleen Morrison

 World Menopause Day is October 18!
 This day is an opportunity to raise awareness about the very real impact this condition has on people around the world.
 Despite affecting about half of the world’s population, menopause isn’t talked about as much as it should be and most of us only know about it from jokes about aging and hot flashes.
-We all get older—do you know how menopause may affect you?
-Let’s talk about it.
+It’s time to change that!
+We all get older, so let’s talk about menopause symptoms, how they can affect you and your sex life, and what you can do about it.

 What is menopause?

 Officially, menopause is a point in time 12 consecutive months after your last period when your ovaries are no longer producing estrogen or releasing eggs.
-Perimenopause (the time leading up to menopause) may last 8-10 years, although most people only begin to experience side effect in the last few years of this stage as their estrogen production slows down.
-Perimenopause often begins in your 40s and the average age of the onset of menopause is 51.
+Perimenopause (the time leading up to menopause) may last 8-10 years, although most people only begin to experience signs of perimenopause in the last few years of this stage as their estrogen production slows down.
+And when does menopause start?
+Well, perimenopause often begins in your 40s and the average age of the onset of menopause is 51.

 How do I know if I’m experiencing menopause?

-Estrogen is used in various processes throughout the body so menopause can affect your health in big (and small) ways.
-Everyone is different, but there are some very common symptoms of menopause you can look out for.
+Women go through a lot of hormonal changes during their lifetime, and menopause is definitely one of the biggest.
+That’s why it’s totally natural to wonder if you’re experiencing early signs of menopause, are in the throws of perimenopause, or just feeling a bit off.
+Estrogen is used in various processes throughout the body so low estrogen levels during menopause can affect your health in big (and small) ways.
+Everyone is different, but there are some very common menopause symptoms you can look out for.

 • Irregular or different periods: Your periods may be shorter or longer, closer together or further apart, heavier or lighter than normal, or all of the above!
 Period changes are often the first signs of menopause, but you can still become pregnant during this time.

-• Hot flashes: You’ve probably heard of these before, or even teased an older relative about them, but hot flashes are no walk in the park!
-A hot flash is a sudden feeling of heat in the upper part or all of your body that sometimes leads to flushing in the neck and face, or red blotches on your body.
+• Hot flashes: A hot flash is a sudden feeling of heat in the upper part or all of your body that sometimes leads to flushing in the neck and face or red blotches on your body.
 Heavy sweating and cold shivering can follow and they can sometimes be strong enough to wake you up (called night sweats).
-They can happen several times an hour, a few times a day, or just once or twice a week.
+Over 80 percent of menopausal women have hot flashes and they can happen several times an hour, a few times a day, or just once or twice a week.

 • Bladder control: Yep, hormonal changes can affect your bladder too, and you may become more prone to UTIs, along with experiencing incontinence.